 When you interview for a dental hygienist position, you will have to answer technical and behavioral questions.
 This is where clear answers become essential.
 Communication skills are a primary requirement for a dental hygienist career, and it’s important to show them off effectively.

 Most interviews will start out with you answering some semi-personal questions.
-It doesn't matter what type of position you're interviewing for, this is a pretty standard interview practice.
+It doesn't matter what type of position you're interviewing for: this is a standard interview practice.
 It helps the interviewer determine if you're a good match for the office culture.

 - Tell me about yourself.
-Talk briefly about your family, schooling, any dental hygienist classes you have taken.
+Talk briefly about your schooling, relevant classes dental hygienist classes you have taken, and work history on your resume.
 Mention a few personal points such as hobbies or activities.

 - Tell me about your past experience.
 This is a fundamental check on your areas of work.
-Concisely review your previous jobs and responsibilities, while matching the requirements to your expertise.
-Give a quick 60-second career objective statement.
+Concisely discuss your previous jobs and responsibilities, while matching the requirements to your expertise.
+Give a quick 60-second career objective statement, stating why the position you're interviewing for matches your previous skills and albitites, and why you're a great candidate for the position.

 - Why do you want to work for us?
 Let the interviewer know you have done your homework and this is the organization you would like to work at.
 State that you have the abilities and skills to succeed in this position.
-Let him or her know you are looking for a “career” and not just a job.
+Explain to the interviewer what appeals to you about the position, the company, and why you're a great fit for the position.

 - Why did you leave your last job?
 Address this question in a positive way.
 Never say anything negative about a previous employer or coworker.
-If you can, speak about how the new position will allow you to be more of a contributor and expand your potential for professional growth.
+If you can, speak about how the new position will benefit both you and the employer and how it will allow you expand your potential for professional growth.

 - Tell me about your strengths and weaknesses.
 Have a few mental bullet points ready about your strengths.
-Take your weaknesses and put a positive, constructive spin on them.
+Take your weaknesses and put a positive, constructive spin on them, or talk about what improvements you have made.

 - How do you manage your workload?
 Time management and efficiency is a vital requirement of dental hygienists.
-Even if it is your first interview after training, use your experience in dental hygienist classes to help answer this question.
+Even if it is your first interview after training, use your experience in dental hygienist classes or at previous jobs to help answer this question.

 - What are your salary requirements?
-Have a specific dollar amount in mind based on the position responsibilities.
+Have a specific dollar amount in mind based on the position responsibilities and your qualifications to do the job.
 Consider your previous job and think in terms of the full compensation—base salary as well as other incentives.

 - What questions do you have about the job?
 Don’t overdo your reply, but always make sure to ask a few questions to show your interest.